4 Steps To Become a Certified Massage Therapist

 Are you thinking of training to be a Massage Therapist?
 Becoming a Certified Massage Therapist requires dedication and a number of hours of hands-on training to earn certification.
 With an increase in new job openings in this field, Massage Therapy is becoming a highly desired career path.
 Massage Therapists can find work in rehabilitative centers, sports injury clinics, spas, and other related industries.
 It is a rewarding line of work that requires good communication and decision-making skills.
-At Fremont College, you will receive the academic and hands-on work required to succeed in Massage Therapy and gain an advantage when applying your skills in the real world.
+At Fremont University, you will receive the academic and hands-on work required to succeed in Massage Therapy and gain an advantage when applying your skills in the real world.

 Are you looking to start a career doing what you love?